mehulagg/gitlab/doc/user/project/import/github.md

   using a [personal access token](#using-a-github-token).
 We do not recommend this method, as it does not associate all user activity (such as issues and pull requests) with matching GitLab users.
-- If you're using a self-managed GitLab instance, you can alternatively use the [GitHub Rake task](../../../administration/raketasks/github_import.md) to import projects without the constraints of a [Sidekiq](../../../development/sidekiq_style_guide.md) worker.
+- If you're importing to a self-managed GitLab instance, you can alternatively use the [GitHub Rake task](../../../administration/raketasks/github_import.md) to import projects without the constraints of a [Sidekiq](../../../development/sidekiq_style_guide.md) worker.
 - If you're importing from GitHub Enterprise, in all cases, you must first enable